Ports of Call

 The island is small and there is no public transport, except for taxis.
 Cars, mopeds and bicycles can all be rented; self-propelled travel is a good option here as Anguilla is predominantly flat.

 Anguilla's beaches are truly outstanding, and serve as the island's biggest draw card.
 The longest beach, and possibly the best, is Rendezvous Bay.
-For total seclusion make your way to Captain's Bay, while Sandy Hill is the most charming.
-That said, all of Anguilla's beaches are clean, safe and carpeted in talcum-powder sand.
-Inland, visit Wallblake House to see the last remaining plantation estate in Anguilla, and the wonderful Heritage Museum Collection.
+For total seclusion visitors should make their way to Captain's Bay, while Sandy Hill is the most charming.
+All of Anguilla's beaches are clean, safe and carpeted in talcum-powder sand, though.
+Inland, travellers should visit Wallblake House to see the last remaining plantation estate in Anguilla, and the wonderful Heritage Museum Collection.

 Blanchards Beach Shack - authentic, affordable and delicious Carribean cusine.

 Veya - fine dining in a romantic setting.